EAS News Feed

 RSS feeds

-To add the EAS feed to a news reader, click the orange RSS icon on the right or here.
-Unfortunately, common browsers don't support RSS any longer, so you will need a separate feed reader app, a browser plug-in or an online service such as Feedly.
+The EAS update feed is provided in RSS 2.0 format.
+This feed comes directly from the EAS server, with no other distributor involved.
+Common browsers regrettably don't support RSS any longer, so you will need a separate feed reader app, a browser plug-in or an online service such as Feedly.

 Feedly